appleade0001/boobool/README.md

 # boobool
-boobool is Brainless
+boobool is brainless

-so we will update boobool's Activity. and we will update the log.
+so we will logging boobool's Activity and we will update the log.